gzt5142/DaskDataChunking/_pub_notes.md

 It will *show* you "users-users-pangeofu" as the kernel name, but the actual conda environment it will activate is named something else.
-If you were to `conda env list`, you would see that an environment with name `conda-env-users-users-pangeofu-py` does not exist -- so jupyter-book will **FAIL** (kernelspec not found, or similar).
+If you were to `conda env list`, you would see that an environment with name `conda-env-users-users-pangeofu-py` does not exist -- so jupyter-book will **FAIL** ("kernelspec not found", or similar).

-There are two solutions:
+There are a few workarounds:

 * Use the `vscode` interface on `nebari`.
-It will set the `kernelspec` to the correct environment name.
+It will set the `kernelspec` to a generic 'python'.
 I do not know why this is the case, but it is.
-Save the notebook out of the `vscode` interface, and your jupyterbook runs will work.
+Save the notebook out of the `vscode` interface, and your jupyterbook runs will work, so long as the `pangeo` or `pangeofu` conda environments are currently active when `jb build` is run.
+* Use the jupyterlab interface to set "no kernel" or "ipython".
+I have had mixed success with this.
+It usually works, but not always.
 * Use `vi` to manually edit the notebook JSON.
 Completely remove the `kernelspec` entry from the notebook metadata.